Custom Made Survival Knife

-The blade is hand forged from steel in 6 foot diameter saw blades.
+The 7” drop point fixed blade is hand forged from steel in a 6’ diameter saw blade.
 A tough, high carbon steel with molybdenum, chromium and nickel added.
-The blades that bucked the big pine, spruce and Douglas firs.
+It has a 5/16” spine.

 Handmade Survival Knife

 Peened Copper & Fox.
 The finger guard is made from a piece of processor chainsaw bar from a feller buncher, a logging machine that can rapidly gather and cut a tree before felling it.

 A “feller” is a traditional name for someone who cuts down trees.
 The feller buncher is a tank like machine with an excavator arm that fells and cuts the logs to length with the attachment of a chain saw bar, bunches them up before they’re loaded onto the logging trucks.

 For pricing and more information please visit our Mountain Caribou Gallery on our online catalogue.

 Fire and Clay Blade Patina.
 The steel is hardened in oil with clay protecting the spine.
 The 5/16 of an inch spine is tempered blue, the edge is light straw, the hollow ground tang is darker blue into grey.
 Differentially tempered.

 All the colour and patina is on the blade.

 One December morning, around 3 am, lights and the sound off a tank came from the bush across from the small lake we’re on.
 We’re isolated here, nobody lives near us.
 Within 4 weeks, 24 hours a day, one man (3 shifts) in a feller cut the forest on 2 sides of us.

 A tooth insert from a 4 1/2 foot head saw blade is welded to the end of the tang.
 It’s a strong feature capable of hammering in 4 inch nails.